DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

   - Position of external clock port J3 changed and terminating resistor R1 moved closer to J3
   - Updated BOM to include blue terminal block option for use with blue PCB
   - Minor changes to trace routing
-  - Minor changes to skilscreen
+  - Minor changes to silkscreen